kgsantosh770/flutter-app-agriShopping/README.md

 To connect farmers and civilians with a single intermediate, for the purpose of providing reasonable price for their productions.

+<h2>Note:</h2>

+  You can't run this project, because I have'nt provided all the files to this repository.If you are interested in this project, contact me.
+  Mobile: +918825840570

 <h2>UI Samples:</h2>
 <img height=670 width=350 alt="signin screen" src="/Ui samples/2.
 Sign in.png"/>